nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/OS.md

 "*Addressing a hardware vulnerability with a software update presents significant challenges with some operating systems requiring extensive architectural changes.
 Microsoft continues to work with affected chip manufacturers and investigate the best way to provide mitigations*"

+The Febuary 2018 Security Only updates can also be installed as well as the Monthly Rollup which is always cumulative.
+Microsoft's Security Only updates usually are not cumulative, but they are cumulative for February 2018 only.
+The Microsoft [advisory](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV180002) states:

+"*I have not installed the January 2018 Security Only updates.
+If I install the February 2018 Security Only updates, am I protected from the vulnerabilities described in this advisory?*"

+"*Yes.
+While Security Only updates are not normally cumulative, to ensure customers are protected, Microsoft is including the mitigations against these vulnerabilities in the February Security Only updates.
+These updates also include the updates for AMD-based devices.*"

 The initial set of Windows patches for Spectre and Meltdown released on January 3 and January 9 had issues on some systems with [older AMD processors](https://www.amd.com/en/corporate/speculative-execution) (AMD Opteron, Athlon and AMD Turion X2 Ultra families) where the system would be put into an unbootable state.
 Microsoft [temporarily paused the patches on systems with the affected AMD processors](https://support.microsoft.com/en-us/help/4073707/).

-The following patches, released January 10-19, resolve the issues:
+The patches released January 10-19 to resolve the issues on AMD-based systems:
 * [KB4073290](https://support.microsoft.com/en-us/help/4073290) - Windows 10 1709
 * [KB4057144](https://support.microsoft.com/en-us/help/4057144) - Windows 10 1703
 * [KB4057142](https://support.microsoft.com/en-us/help/4057142) - Windows 10 1607 / Windows Server 2016